Welcome to the

 Please log in to continue

-In the flow map, skippable steps will have a dotted semi-circle line indication.
+In the flow map, skippable steps are indicated by a dotted semi-circle icon.